gnutls/gnutls/CONTRIBUTING.md

 The above do not apply to the C++ library; this library's ABI should not be considered stable.

+# API documentation

+When introducing a new API, we provide the function documentation as inline comments, in a way that it can be used to generate a man-page and be included in our manual.
+For that we use gnome-style comments as in the example below.
+The detailed form is documented on `doc/scripts/gdoc`.

+/**
+ * gnutls_init:
+ * @session: is a pointer to a #gnutls_session_t type.
+ * @flags: indicate if this session is to be used for server or client.
+ *
+ * This function initializes the provided session.
+Every
+ * session must be initialized before use, and must be deinitialized
+ * after used by calling gnutls_deinit().
+ *
+ * @flags can be any combination of flags from %gnutls_init_flags_t.
+ *
+ * Note that since version 3.1.2 this function enables some common
+ * TLS extensions such as session tickets and OCSP certificate status
+ * request in client side by default.
+To prevent that use the %GNUTLS_NO_EXTENSIONS
+ * flag.
+ *
+ * Returns: %GNUTLS_E_SUCCESS on success, or a negative error code.
+ **/

 # Constructed types: